California Invitational Berkeley Debate

 Extensions of Defense:

-With a three minute summary, I think it's not too difficult to extend defense in the summary speeches.
+With a three minute summary, I think it's not too difficult to extend defense.
 So please do so.
-At all times, extending defense is a great way of reinforcing your point and persuading me more.
+At all times, extending defense is a great way of reinforcing your argument and persuading me further.

-Second summary should definitely be extending defense, but I will allow defensive extensions from second rebuttal to second final focus, because I think frontlining is super important to debate.
+Second summary should definitely be extending defense, but I will allow defensive extensions from second rebuttal to second final focus (if it is not interacted with), because I think frontlining is super important to debate.
 But, again, the more you repeat/extend an argument, the more likely it is that I understand it and factor it into my decision.

 Extensions of Offense: